Logo Voyage

 You can check the original Wikivoyage article Here

 The Yorkshire Dales are a scenic area of limestone hills and valleys in North Yorkshire in the north of England.
 Much of the area falls within the Yorkshire Dales National Park, which extends into neighbouring Cumbria and Lancashire.
-The area includes Nidderdale though this is not part of the Park.

 Understand

-Yorkshire Dales National Park Marker
+National Park Marker

 A "dale" simply means a valley, so it's a very common component of a place-name, in Yorkshire and elsewhere.
-The Dales described here are those in the Pennines, north of Skipton and south of Kirkby Stephen, and the hills between them.
+The Dales described here are those in the Pennines, north of Skipton and south of Kirkby Stephen, and the hills between.
 Their terrain is exposed limestone or karst country, scenically sculpted by glaciation and by water action.
 Similar terrain and scenery is found at the southern end of the Pennines, the Peak District, while the area between is overlain by tough millstone and looks quite different: bleak, boggy and infertile.

 The area is at low altitude by European mountain standards, and is fertile, with cattle farming on the lower ground and sheep on the hills.
-In Norman times monasteries were established, eg at Bolton Priory and Fountains Abbey, that controlled much of this land and promoted agriculture.
+In Norman times monasteries were established, notably at Bolton Priory and Fountains Abbey, that controlled much of this land and promoted agriculture.
 Later centuries saw the building of castles such as Castle Bolton and hunting lodges such as Barden Tower.
 The Industrial era brought lead and coal mining, quarrying, and the construction of roads and railways.
 This, plus new housing, was economically necessary but potentially ruinous to the area's natural beauty, so in 1954 the Yorkshire Dales National Park was created.
 Nidderdale wasn't included, but was separately protected in 1994 by designation as an "Area of Outstanding Natural Beauty" (AONB).
 In 2016 the National Park was considerably extended westwards, almost to the M6, so it now includes Lonsdale.

 Dales